SoftwarePunt/stim.js/README.md

 ---

+> ⚠ Notice: This project is still being prototyped and developed, and is not suitable for production use right now.

 *Stim.js is a lightweight, framework agnostic, JavaScript front-end framework designed to accelerate and add interactivity to server side rendering (SSR) apps.*

 Be productive! 🙂 Write your application the "old fashioned" way with the server rendering HTML and receiving postbacks, and then use Stim.js to make it feel like a modern single-page application.